merenlab/merenlab.org/data/micr-obs-future/index.md

 Remember, team: Data without metadata is like a recipe without ingredients listed - you know what you'd get out but not how you got there.
 Our data is only worth as much as our metadata can support it.

 ## SAR11 cultivar genomes
-This section explains how to prepare the set of SAR11 isolate genomes, ending up with 51 reference genomes.
+This section explains how to prepare the set of SAR11 isolate genomes, ending up with 51 quality-checked and dereplicated reference genomes.

-The isolate genomes available at the time of this analysis are included in `SAR11_June2024_bycontig.fa`.
+The isolate genomes available at the time of this analysis are included in a file called `SAR11_June2024_bycontig.fa`.
+We cannot make the file itself public yet, as it includes some unpublished isolate genomes (Thank you, Freel et al. [in prep] for sharing those with us!).
 To see more information and the source of each isolate genome, expand the section below.
-We would like to thank all researchers who have published these genomes, as well as Kelle Freel and Sarah J Tucker for sharing the sequences for any genomes from Freel et al. [in prep].
+We would like to thank all researchers who have provided these genomes.

 ---